GluuFederation/docs-casa-prod/docs/source/administration/custom-branding.md

 In Casa, administrators can supply their own logo and favicon to better match the organization's look and feel.
 If you want to apply more advanced customizations, adding the custom branding plugin is the way to go (requires a valid license to operate).

 !!!
 Note
     This page covers customizations available through the [custom branding plugin](../plugins/custom-branding.md).
-It is assumed you have already added it to your Casa installation and started it.
+It is assumed you have already added it to your Casa installation.

 The plugin allows administrators to easily alter the appearance of applications.
 There are two ways to tweak the design: a quick point-and-click set of changes that you can preview immediately, or a lower-level approach that allows you to supply your own CSS file and images (this is known as external assets directory usage).